 15.1 Are there noteworthy trends or current issues affecting the use of arbitration in your jurisdiction (such as pending or proposed legislation)?
-Are there any trends regarding the type of disputes commonly being referred to arbitration?
+Are there any trends regarding the types of dispute commonly being referred to arbitration?

 On 1 January 2018, the new Arbitration and Mediation Rules of the Vienna International Arbitral Centre ("VIAC", Vienna Rules 2018) entered into force.
 VIAC has also revised and amended its Model Arbitration Clause and the Model Mediation Clauses.
-The most noteworthy new features are that VIAC now also administers purely domestic cases in addition to the international cases that have been handled so far.
+VIAC now also administers purely domestic cases in addition to the international cases that have been handled so far.
 All new proceedings will be administered electronically via an electronic case management system.
 Further, under certain circumstances, respondents now have the possibility to request security for costs.